Introduction

 Common Use Cases for Git Reset

-1. Correcting Commit Mistakes: If you made a mistake in your last commit, such as including the wrong files or forgetting to add some changes, you can use git reset --soft HEAD~1 to move the branch pointer to the previous commit while keeping your changes staged.
-You can then make the necessary adjustments and create a new commit.
+- Correcting Commit Mistakes: If you made a mistake in your last commit, such as including the wrong files or forgetting to add some changes, you can use

-3. Rolling Back to a Previous Commit: To reset your project to a specific commit and discard all changes made after that commit, you can use a hard reset.
+option.
+This will move the branch pointer to the previous commit and unstage the changes, allowing you to start over or make more precise selections. - Rolling Back to a Previous Commit: To reset your project to a specific commit and discard all changes made after that commit, you can use a hard reset.
 This is useful when you want to completely abandon recent work and start fresh from a specific point in your project’s history.

 Best Practices and Cautionary Notes